Qiuuwpg/PythonMVC/README.md

 -Uses a Model View Controller framework in python, import CSV files to another new working file.
 For example, all user interactions are via the Presentation Layer, the sequential data structure in memory is within the Business Layer, and the File-IO is within the Persistence Layer.

+-The whole file could be download through TravelMVC.zip

 -The screenshot of the function and output is below